yunheL/Computer_Networking/lab2/README.md

 	10.100.0.0 255.255.0.0 172.16.42.2 router-eth2

 ```
+6. when a packet receive, do we need to deterine if it is IP pkts beofore we send ARP requests?
+7. how to find router IP?
+	IP address on a router through which the destination is reachable.

 ## Boundry conditions:
 1. router receive the ip address of router itself.
 2. what do we do if the ip addr not in list of interface?:

+## Important point:
+ for the arp_request.
+`next_hop ip` - is the `sender ip`for next hop
+'subnet_etherAddr' - is the sender ether_addr for next hop
+next_hop help us to send the arp to the dest_host.